Liam358/Windows-Update-Reset/README.md

                                  Your computer is running an older
                                   version of Microsoft Windows.

-                                   This program cannot continue.
+                                   This script cannot continue.
-                                To close this program, Press any key
+                                To close this script, Press any key
                  __________________________________________________________________

                  Here, the title will show "Windows Update Reset - Incompatible OS Error".
-                This error will show if you're computer is running Windows 7 or Windows Vista.
+                This error will show if you're computer is running Windows 8.1 and below.
                          On Windows XP and before.
 The main menu will just flicker.

                    You can fix this by upgrading to the recomended windows version's.